2023 Best Health/Medical Admin Services Schools in the New England Region

 Top 15% Best Health & Medical Administrative Services Schools

 Our analysis found Millennium Training Institute to be the best school for health and medical administrative services students who want to pursue a degree in the New England Region .
-Located in the large suburb of Woburn, Millennium Training Institute is a private for-profit college with a small student population.
+Located in the large suburb of Woburn, Millennium Training Institute is a private for-profit school with a small student population.

 The average amount in student loans that health and medical administrative services majors at Millennium Training Institute take out is $9,500.